 In returning to the football team I found out there would be a huge price to pay.
 The persecution I received absolutely crushed my ego.
 One day, after practice I came home and read John 12:24-25.
 In that one moment everything came into sharp perspective.
 I realized my life would not be in the limelight but in the cross hairs of God’s light.
 I spent the rest of my days in college going through a gauntlet of ordained experiences; as the President of Fellowship of Christian Athletes, pr while also preaching on campus, being welcomed into numerous organizations of all denominations.
 Yet I remained a catholic.
 The next summer I went to Rome, Italy and had an audience with the Pope while serving as a usher in St. Peter’s Basilica.
 From there I went to Jerusalem, Israel and followed the footsteps of Jesus.
 During this time I realized my great need to understand the Scriptures at a much deeper and scholastic level.

-I first attended a Charismatic seminary then transferred to Fuller Theological Seminary where I received a Master’s Degree in Theology.
-I then attended Aquinas College in Grand Rapids where I began my studies to join the Dominican Order to be a priest.
+I first attended three different seminaries, one Catholic, one Ecumenical, and then transferred to Fuller Theological Seminary, where I received a Master’s Degree in Theology.
+I then attended Aquinas College in Grand Rapids, where I began my studies to join the Dominican Order to be a priest.
 Concerned over the influence of my previous non-catholic training it would take several years of screening and personal catholic discipleship before I could be considered a candidate.
 I decided this would be a waist of time.
-I was quite distraught by the extreme hypocrisy I saw first hand in every denomination, so-called “Christian” leaders and as a whole in American Christianity.
+I was quite distraught by the extreme hypocrisy I saw firsthand in every denomination, so-called “Christian” leaders and as a whole in American Christianity.
 It was all about doctrines, traditions, making money, having an image and “church” or “ministry”.
 It was as if Jesus was lost amongst it all I met no one who had the vision to serve the living Jesus.
 Many laughed at me when I said I was not going to be a pastor, priest, preacher or evangelist but a son who goes to the streets with the living Jesus.
+For many today everything is about politics and going to a building on Sunday but had nothing to do with either.
+He spent His time with the poor, broken, sick, insane, hurting, criminals, wicked people, and those who are homeless, so I thought, this is also what I would.

 Rachel and I met at Central where she was a cheerleader.
-She put up with my putting our relationship on hold until I completed went to seminary and contemplated the priesthood.
-For some reason I had always feared marrying someone then finding out they were not who I’d thought.
-I also had a fear of a contentious woman.
-So I had to make sure Rachel understood her place as my wife would be as the Scriptures state, a “helpmeet”.
+She put up with my putting our relationship on hold until I went to seminary and contemplated the priesthood.
+For some reason, I had always feared marrying someone then finding out they were not who I’d thought.
+So I had to make sure.
+Now, we have shared more than 45 years of a beautiful marriage.
 We started out quite simply going downtown and to various city events to preach Jesus in Grand Rapids, Michigan after I graduated.
 I had no examples from whom I could learn to preach the gospel in this modern day.
 One day a thunderstorm knocked down a large branch on the driveway of our apartment in the ghetto and I made a wooden cross out of it.
 I began to just carry it downtown and to various events and campuses.
-I have quite a loud voice and people took notice.
-Things got out of hand as people became very angry at me and had me arrested for disturbing the peace.

-Ultimately we outgrew this one little town and started traveling throughout the States.
+Ultimately, we outgrew this one little town and started traveling throughout the States.
 Enough can not be said for how much God was breaking me over this time and teaching me more and more of His love and wisdom.
 From state to state and campus to campus, from Mardi Gras to the Super Bowls we have tried so hard to be relevant and personal while holding to the pure uncompromising truth of Jesus.
 I was and am constantly changing and being shaped like clay in my Father’s hand.
 Turning away from self-righteousness, religiosity and pride, and surrendering to the Spirit of Jesus.
+I never considered myself a “preacher” and never looked for “followers”, but rather a son pointing people to the Father.
 Our main focus became college campuses because there are no people in most American downtown cities.
 I knew the college lifestyle and felt I could relate to those who were like me and not into playing “church” or being religious.

-One by one Rachel and I welcomed six beautiful children into our lives.
+One by one, Rachel and I welcomed six beautiful children into our lives.
 Each born in a different state and baptized in a different country.
 We had them at home and continued their schooling at home as well.
-Never, in over the twenty years of traveling with our family, did we once have to deal with any authorities over public education despite the fact that we were constantly on college campuses.
-Now that is God.
-Today they are all God-centered life-giving adults who are well trained in numerous worldly skills, know several languages, are 2nd degree black belts in Tae Kwon Do (which we use in our overseas ministry to prisons) and with an impeccable character reach millions for Christ.
-Rachel and I have nurtured them not to be robots but life giving individuals whose enthusiasm and work ethic is far beyond anything we could have imagined.
+They excelled in academics and aced their tests throughout their schooling.
+Today, they are all God-centered, life-giving adults who are skilled in numerous worldly skills, speak several languages, with an impeccable character; reaching millions for Christ.
+Rachel and I have raised them not to be robots but life-giving individuals whose enthusiasm and work ethic is far beyond anything we could have imagined.

 After touring the States back and forth many, many times I decided to ship our converted bus to London to preach the living Jesus (as in contrast to upscale evangelicalism) throughout Europe.
 It only cost us three thousand dollars at that time and provided a home on wheels.
 It was extremely difficult maneuvering a huge American bus around tiny streets on the other side of the road.
 Rachel and I developed with our young children at the time a presentation consisting of skits, dances to the music I write and ways to communicate the gospel without having to know the language of each country we entered.
 This empowered us to go anywhere and KNOW that these people had received a witness of the living Jesus.

 The next summer we ventured through Mexico into Central America where we found extraordinary ministry.
 We were in TV in San Jose, Costa Rica, TV Managua, Nicargua and in Tegucigalpa, Honduras and Guatamala.
 From there we went to Panama.
 Then we began to explore Mexico where 3rd world suffering shapes people into being very open to Christ.
-While in Mexico, about thirteen years ago, we learned of a terrible crime committed by the wife of someone we had once met.
-We had not been in contact with him for quite some time but due to the fact that he had bought a bus we sold we were drawn into the coverage of this incident.
-Ultimately it became a difficult time for us as the profiteers and tabloids ridiculed our life in Christ.
-Certain individuals, whom we had previously shared with and were offended by the gospel, ignored the facts and became fixated and obsessed with this tragedy as an opportunity to malign our ministry in hope of absolving their troubled consciences and nullifying the truth of our witness to them.
-We never had anything to do with the actual case but our mere association with the couple became a means for false accusations.
+While in Mexico, about twenty-five years ago, we learned of a terrible crime committed by the wife of someone we had once met (Rusty and Andrea Yates, see this page for explanation).
+We had not been in contact with him for quite some time but due to the fact that he had bought a bus we sold, we were drawn into the coverage of this incident.
+Ultimately, it became a difficult time for us as the profiteers and tabloids ridiculed our life in Christ.
+Certain individuals, who were offended by the gospel, ignored the facts and became fixated and obsessed with this tragedy as an opportunity to malign our ministry.
+We never had anything to do with the actual case, but our mere association with the couple became a means for false accusations.

 South America was a continent we always yearned to minister in but Colombia was a very dangerous country due to kidnappings by the cocaine drug lords of the FARC.
-Our children actually visited Bogota to “spy out the land” (most were into their late twenties).
+But we learned that; yes there is readl danger, but also extreme exaggeration by the sensationalist media.
+So we prayerfully decided it was worth the risk to bring the gospel to the poor in these countries.
 Soon we shipped a van to Cartagena and started our ventures.
 The second day we arrived I severed my Achilles tendon and had to be in a wheelchair for the first four months of our travels.
-It broke me and caused me to touch the multitudes of victims of the drug wars who also were in wheelchairs.
-We spent the next five years working the harvest throughout Colombia.
+It broke me and caused me to touch the multitudes of victims of the drug wars who were also in wheelchairs.
+We spent the next years working the harvest throughout Colombia.
 We met President Uribe and numerous officials and generals who welcomed our presentation.
-There was one major attempt to kidnap us set up by the Columbian mafia who had a woman infiltrate our family posing as a sincere person seeking Jesus.
-She feigned a life threatening sickness in need of our care.
+There was one major attempt to kidnap us set up by the Colombian mafia, who had someone infiltrate our family posing as a sincere person seeking Jesus.
+They feigned a life-threatening sickness in need of our care.
 God thwarted it all by making us aware of the van waiting outside a hospital.
-We had other incidents involving criminal activity but Colombia was well worth all danger.
-God’s Spirit opened up for us remarkable doors of ministry to all the prisons, high schools, colleges, cities and other public events.
-The people of Colombia are a very unique and warm nation.
+We had other incidents involving criminal activity, but Colombia was well worth all the danger.
+God’s Spirit opened up for us remarkable doors of ministry.
+The people of Colombia are a very unique, beautiful, and warm nation.
 God was working through us and in us to bring Jesus to a largely catholic nation.

 We then traveled to Ecuador, Chile, Argentina and beyond.
 Sometimes we will be driving through road side towns and just stop in the middle of the city, crank out our speakers and lift up Jesus.
 Crowds will gather, lives are touched, the poor are clothed, the sad will be brought to laughter, the homeless are fed and the living God is exalted.
 There is no greater joy or privilege on earth.
 In each of these countries we have varying degrees of effect depending on our time, money and access.
 We visited Brazil for a huge catholic conference similar to the one where I had first met Jesus.
-It was so cool to see my son Abraham and I had made it onto various newspapers around the world carrying our huge signs with John 3:3 and John 7:37 while walking down the route for the Papal caravan.
-In every country it has been obvious that God has allowed us into the worst of the worst prisons.
-We have faced insurmountable odds yet somehow we have always broken through.
-Our program of music and skits has become quite developed and extremely effective in communicating Jesus in contrast to religion.
+It was so cool to see my son and I had made it onto various newspapers around the world carrying our huge signs with John 3:3 and John 7:37 while walking down the route for the Papal caravan.
+In every country we have faced insurmountable odds yet somehow we have always broken through.
+Our way of sharing about Jesus is extremely compassionate and developed and very effective in communicating Jesus in contrast to religion.
 Over the years we have preached to people from all walks of life.
 We have made a special effort to reach out to the poor and homeless as well as the sick, disabled and elderly.

 When you deal with as many people and as many varied situations as we do the vulnerability to all kinds of things becomes quite inevitable.
 We don’t have the time or interest in sitting around and worry about what people say or write about us.
 We are anchored in the eternal life of Jesus Christ.
-We of course make mistakes.
-It’s what humans do.
-But God promises to redeem them if we stay humble.
 Jesus and the disciples laid forth lives of extreme conflict but overwhelming victory and joy.
-Jesus says if you have trouble from someone in one place to go to another place.
 The world is full of places that have never heard the gospel.
 We will never run out of places to go.
 The joy of dealing with hungry souls far out weighs any opposition.
 We are commanded to forgive and to love our enemies.
 This is what we do.
 All I can say the world is soon coming to an end.
 Heaven and hell are real.
 Don’t worry about controversy.
 Worry about finding and following the truth of Jesus before it’s too late.
 If you want the truth look at our lives and let our web site help you know Jesus.
 Our lives are an open book.
 We are open to talk with anyone.
 This is who we are, not what others say.
 I have changed a great deal over the years.
 I am not against any sinner or religion.
 We work with people from all walks of life and denominations.
 I think everyone has things that they might do differently if they had them to do over again.
 Jesus offers everyone a 2nd chance.
-To learn God’s love is an ever growing quest.
+To learn God’s love is an ever-growing quest.
 Those who understand forgiveness and maturity agree.

 These days we are finishing up the countries of South America, and recently touched several countries in Asia and prayerfully looking to South Africa and Nigeria in the near future.
 We preach the living Jesus and His profound work of the death and joyous resurrection.
 We do not have any kind of “take” on the gospel other then it’s full counsel (Acts.20:28).
 We believe that salvation is found though faith in Christ alone, resulting in eternal life (Eph.2:8, Jn.3:3).
 Our authority is rooted in the Word of God in which I am extremely well-schooled (We use the most accurate version of the bible to the original Hebrew, Greek and Aramaic, the NASB.
 The NKJV, KJV and NIV are also pretty close.
 I would not consider any other as reliable.).
 There is nothing about our lives or ministry that is not a direct reflection of the revelation in God’s Word.
 We are not supported by any group or organization.
 We must occasionally work common jobs so everything we need is by our own sweat and out of our own pockets.
-If you would like to help us God knows we could greatly use it to spread the gospel.
-The need is immense.
-While we would greatly appreciate anything from anyone, we will see it as coming from the Lord so He alone will receive our abundant gratitude..
 Thank you for reading,

 -Michael Woroniecki